Prepare now for PCI 4.0 with help from AWA. Get Started

 How Does Social Engineering Work?

 In social engineering, attackers use human interaction to trick people into revealing information that they wouldn’t otherwise give up.
 They are able to do this by posing as a customer service representative and asking for your account number, or pretending to be a co-worker and requesting your password.
 Attackers can also use physical means to access information, such as dumpster diving or shoulder surfing.
-Once they have the access information, they can use it to commit fraud or identity theft.
+Once they have access information, they can use it to commit fraud or identity theft.

 Social Engineering Attacks: Recognizing the Telltale Signs